-Abstract: Nowadays, many buildings are equipped with a WLAN infrastructure, as an inexpensive communication technology.
-In this paper a method to estimate position and heading (pose) of a mobile robot using WLAN technology is described.
-The proposed technique for localizing a mobile robot is based on the use of received signal strength values of WLAN access points in range.
-A radio map based method and Euclidean distance in combination with Delaunay triangulation and interpolation is proposed.
+Abstract-Many buildings are already equipped with a WLAN infrastructure, as an inexpensive communication technology.
+In this paper two methods that estimate the position and the heading (pose) of a mobile robot using WLAN technology are described.
+The proposed techniques for localizing a mobile robot are based on the use of received signal strength values of WLAN access points in range.
+Both use a radio map based method.
+For interpolation of the radio map weigthed Euclidean distance and Euclidean distance in combination with Delaunay triangulation is proposed.
 Measured signal strength values of an omnidirectional antenna and a beam antenna are compared with the values of a radio map, in order to estimate the pose of a mobile robot, whereby the directionality of the beam antenna is used to estimate the heading of the robot.
 The paper presents the experimental results of measurements in an office building.